sitetester/sochain-api-parser/README.md

 `logrotate` should be considered for large file.
 On production environment, we should use a more proper solution e.g. Sentry

 **Http Client:**
-`Timeout ` is configured, so if external APi doesn’t respond in time, we should be able to log the error and not wait for it forever.
+`Timeout ` is configured, so if external APi doesn’t respond in time, we should be able to log the error.

 **Deployment:**
 - Docker supports `Automated docker builds`.
 Other options is to use `Jenkins`